 In investigating the winged hat, I tumbled into a vanished world.
 The hat led me backwards, via old photographs, museum archives and fashion editorials, to the vexed question of animal rights, and to the conservation activists of the day.
 The “Feather Fight” was a burning women’s issue, every bit as emotive as the campaign for the vote.
 Here was a great, untold story.

-Tessa is an experienced speaker, appearing at literary festivals from Rye to Harrogate, lecturing for the National Trust and English Heritage among others, and enjoys unusual one-off venues and events.
+Tessa is an experienced speaker, appearing at literary festivals from Rye to Harrogate, lecturing for the V&A, the National Trust and English Heritage among others, and enjoys unusual one-off venues and events.
 She’s an accredited Arts Society lecturer, and has toured the USA as a Royal Oak Foundation lecturer.
 If you would like to book her as a speaker, contact her here.